hasansezertasan/micoo/README.md

 │ --help                        Show this message and exit.                                          │ ╰────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ─────────────────────────────────────────────────────────────────────────────────────────╮
-│ update    Clone or fetch the `mise-cookbooks` repository.                                          │ │ list      List the available mise cookbooks.                                                       │ │ search    Search for a mise cookbook.                                                              │ │ dump      Dump a mise cookbook.                                                                    │ │ root      Show the path to the micoo boilerplates directory.                                       │ │ log       Show the path to the micoo log file.                                                     │ │ remote    Show the URL to the remote repository.                                                   │ │ version   Show the current version number of micoo.                                                │ │ info      Display information about the micoo application.                                         │ ╰────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ update        Clone or fetch the `mise-cookbooks` repository.                                      │ │ list          List the available mise cookbooks.                                                   │ │ search        Search for a mise cookbook.                                                          │ │ dump          Dump a mise cookbook.                                                                │ │ root          Show the path to the micoo boilerplates directory.                                   │ │ log           Show the path to the micoo log file.                                                 │ │ remote        Show the URL to the remote repository.                                               │ │ version       Show the current version number of micoo.                                            │ │ info          Display information about the micoo application.                                     │ │ interactive   Start interactive mode for cookbook selection and generation.                        │ ╰────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```